byu-cs460/byu-cs460/contrib/github-repo-mirror/README.md

     ls: cannot access '/home/user/.ssh/id_*': No such file or directory
     ```

     If you have keys, then you can now go to step 3.
-Otherwise, you have two
-    options:

-    - If you have an SSH public/private key pair on another system, then use
-      `scp -p`  to copy them over to the current machine.
-For example:

-      ```bash
-      $ scp -p somehost:.ssh/id_* .ssh
-      ```

-      Note that the `-p` option ensures that the permissions are preserved,
-      which is important for SSH to use them properly.

-      After successfully copying these files, run the `ls` command above again
-      to make sure that everything looks right.
-Then go to step 3.

-    - Continue to step 2 to generate SSH keys.
+Otherwise, continue to
+    step 2.

  2. Run the following from the command line to create an SSH public/private key
     pair:

     ```bash
-    $ ssh-keygen
+    ssh-keygen
-    Generating public/private rsa key pair.
     ```

     At the following prompt, just hit enter to use the default file location: